Episode 1 (Fleabag series 2): Production

 Waller-Bridge, who is the sole series writer, intended to have an episode set in a restaurant because the single setting felt theatrical.
 Initially meant to be episode three, Waller-Bridge cut those episodes and instead made "Episode 1" the premiere.

 Bradbeer, with whom Waller-Bridge consulted closely on the show's writing, decided to keep the camera in one spot during the dinner table scenes.
 "Episode 1" was edited by series editor Gary Dollner.
 The three experimented with removing Waller-Bridge's direct addresses to the camera but decided that this element was needed.

 Broadcast

-Every episode in series 2 was released on 17 May 2019 on Amazon Prime Video.
+The episode first aired on 4 March 2019 in the United Kingdom on BBC One.
+Every episode in series 2 was released on 17 May 2019 in the United States on Amazon Prime Video.

 Reception

 "Episode 1" received critical acclaim.
 Reviewer Danette Chavez wrote for The A.V.
 Club, "The premiere is an early frontrunner for best episode of the season, if not the series, returning to Fleabag’s theatrical roots for an evening of farce and concentrated viciousness.
 With the help of series director Harry Bradbeer, Waller-Bridge stages a dinner party for the ages, one that's both a comedy of manners and the introductory chapter to a love story."
 In 2024, Rolling Stone listed it as the 24th best TV episode of all time.

 For the episode, Waller-Bridge received a Primetime Emmy Award for Outstanding Writing for a Comedy Series and Outstanding Lead Actress in a Comedy Series, and Bradbeer received a Primetime Emmy for Outstanding Directing for a Comedy Series at the 71st Primetime Emmys.

 At the Creative Primetime Emmy Awards, the episode's editor, Gary Dollner received a Creative Primetime Emmy for Outstanding Single-Camera Picture Editing for a Comedy Series, and the cinematographer, Tony Miller, received a nomination for the Outstanding Cinematography for a Single-Camera Series (Half-Hour).